stephensl/LS181/study_guide.md

   ###### `PRIMARY KEY`

   A `PRIMARY KEY` is a unique identifier for a particular row of data in a table.
 A table may have only one `PRIMARY KEY`, and enforces `NOT NULL` and `UNIQUE` constraints by default.
+Establishing a column as the `PRIMARY KEY` indicates within the schema that we may identify unique records in the table using the values in that column.
 In order to establish consistent relationships between tables, we must be able to uniquely identify rows containing particular data. `PRIMARY KEYS` are often utilized in conjunction with `FOREIGN KEYS` to associate a row in one table, with a row in another table.
 These keys effectively enable data to become 'relational'.

   ###### Syntax Options: Defining `PRIMARY KEY`